-Bloomingdale's offers discounts and special offers through both text links and banners as well as coupon and promotion codes.
-If you see an offer on Promotioncode.org associated with a text link--the offer will say "Click to Redeem", simply click the link and make your purchase through the window that opens on the Bloomingdale's web site.
+Bloomingdale's offers discounts and special offers through both text links and banners as well as coupons and promotion codes.
+If you see an offer on PromotionCode.org associated with a text link--the offer will say "Click to Redeem", simply click the link and make your purchase through the window that opens on the Bloomingdale's web site.
 The discount or offer will appear upon checkout if your purchase qualifies.

 If the offer is associated with a coupon or promotion code, simply click on the code and shop through the page that opens on the Bloomingdale's website.
 Enter the code at checkout to see the updated discount price or free shipping offer if your purchase qualifies.

 Codes that appear on PromotionCode.org as Staff Picks (those in green boxes, as opposed to blue boxes) have been provided to us directly by Bloomingdale's.
 Other codes may be submitted by our community of users as with any electronic bulletin board.
-Because of the volume of these user-submitted codes, can't be guaranteed to be valid by PromotionCode.org.
+Because of the volume of these user-submitted codes, they are not tested, nor guaranteed to be valid by PromotionCode.org.
 These codes appear in blue boxes.
 Be sure to read any comments associated with such codes before trying to use them.
 You may also see at the bottom of some pages code boxes that are colored red.
 Those contain codes for Bloomingdale's which have previously expired, or which our community of users has voted down over time although they might still be valid.